Plan unveiled for Toronto’s own World Trade Center complex

 It will be several years before anything is built.
 The board is committed to its space at First Canadian Place until 2024.

-The notion of building and marketing a World Trade Center as a prestigious address for Toronto comes in the middle of a building boom and the lowest office-space vacancy rate of any major city in North America.
+The notion of building and marketing a World Trade Centre as a prestigious address for Toronto comes in the middle of a building boom and the lowest office-space vacancy rate of any major city in North America.
 At a local record of 3.8 per cent, Toronto's office vacancy rate is much lower than even San Francisco's, at 6.7 per cent.

 Toronto developer Stephen Diamond said the project sounded like a bonus for an interested developer and a potential boon for the city.
 But he said the building boom could make finding a suitably sized plot of land a challenge: "I think they will get a lot of interest.
 The core's very vibrant now.
 I think it sounds like a great idea."